FormingWorlds/PROTEUS/docs/source/usage.rst

      - Domain

    * - ``star_model``
-     - The star model to use for calculating the spectrum and luminosity.
-Options are the legacy implementation, the Baraffe model, and the Mors model.
+     - Evolution model to use for star
      - False
      - Integer
-     - 0: Legacy, 1: Mors, 2: Baraffe.
+     - 0: Spada, 1: Baraffe.

    * - ``star_rot_percentile``
      - The percentile used to find rotation rate of star from a distribution when the Mors evolution model is selected.